Domestic Violence Attorney Montgomery County, PA

 How Is Domestic Violence Defined in Pennsylvania?

 - Physical abuse: Physical abuse involves force being used against the victim in order to cause injury.
-Even if the violence doesn’t cause a significant injury, it may still be considered physical abuse.
+Even if the violence does not cause a significant injury, it may still be considered physical abuse.

-- Sexual abuse: Sexual abuse isn’t just limited to sexual assault and rape but also includes sexual harassment such as unwelcome touching and demeaning behaviors.
+- Sexual abuse: Sexual abuse is not just limited to sexual assault and rape but also includes sexual harassment such as unwelcome touching and demeaning behaviors.
 Likewise, being coerced into not using a contraceptive or having an abortion are also forms of sexual abuse.

 - Emotional abuse: Emotional abuse involves putting the victim into a negative state of mind or making them feel less worthy.
 This can be brought on in a number of ways, such as persistent insults, criticism, or humiliation.